Hariprasath797/Resume-Classification-NLP/README.md

 6. Web application deployment

 ## Deployment
-The final trained model is deployed using **Flask / Streamlit**, allowing users to upload resumes and receive predicted job categories through a web interface.
+The final trained model is deployed using **Streamlit**, allowing users to upload resumes and receive predicted job categories through a web interface.

 ## Future Enhancements